 With the recent hike in ABSD rates, overseas markets with lower barriers to entry may appeal to property investors looking to diversify their portfolios and in search of higher returns - both from recurring income as well as capital appreciation.

 Gateway cities in the UK, Australia and US have always been popular among Singaporean property buyers, as these are mature, highly transparent markets with a strong rule of law and enjoy blue-chip status similar to Singapore.
 A common motivation for purchasing a residential property in these markets is to provide accommodation for their children pursuing higher education.

 Those seeking global mobility also gravitate to these markets for the lifestyle they offer.

 Nevertheless, investing overseas, whether in mature or emerging markets, inherently comes with risks and challenges.
 First and foremost, it is important for buyers to educate themselves on the markets they may be interested in by keeping abreast of the latest regulations, news and market insights through a variety of reputable research reports.

 As well, they should obtain professional advice from a licensed property consultant, legal representative, banker and tax professional.

 The power and ability to leverage is one of the reasons property is attractive, and in mature markets such as the UK, US and Australia, there generally are more financing options available from local banks, as well as from Singapore banks.

 However, this is not always the case in all overseas markets, especially emerging ones.
 This is something potential buyers should be aware of before they decide to purchase an overseas property.
-It is recommended that buyers speak to a bank to obtain a loan approval or at least an in-principal nod before deciding to purchase.
+It is recommended that buyers speak to a bank to obtain a loan approval or at least an in-principle nod before deciding to purchase.

 Singaporeans may not be familiar with overseas developers; therefore, buyers should also look into the reputation and the track record of the developer they intend to buy a property from.